-

 Under this program the landowner may be reimbursed up to 75 percent of the pre-established average cost of the BMP.
 Included in this program are Rainwater Harvesting Systems.

-Statues: NC 1385, currently under consideration, provides a tax credit for installation of a cistern, and prohibits that cities can not prohibit rainwater recovery systems.
+Statutes: NC 1385, currently under consideration, provides a tax credit for installation of a cistern, and prohibits that cities can not prohibit rainwater recovery systems.

 Taxes: No known tax incentives